peterfarrar/mongo-pug-express-thing/README.md

 ```
 These values should match your environment.
 For example, my MongoDB is running locally.
 If yours is running remotely you will need a different value for `MONGODB_URL`

-If you look in the `package.json` file you'll see that this file is being envoked before th eapp is run.
+If you look in the `package.json` file you'll see that this file is being envoked before the app is run.

 ### Seed the database
 This app relies on a mongo database populated with idioms and their meanings.
-Run `node config/seed.js` to set it up.
+Run `npm run seed` to set it up.
 I know, you're wondering, "Where did you get these amazing idioms?"
 I found them [here!](https://www.ef.edu/english-resources/english-idioms/)  Hopefully the creator of that page doesn't feel I stole them.
-I promise I'm not making a penny of this.
+I promise I'm not making a penny off this.
 There are plenty more there if you're facinated with idioms and proverbs.

 ### Run the app
-To run the app there are two options, development using nodemon, or just start using node:
+To run the app there are two options, 'development' using nodemon, or just 'start' using node:
 * `npm run dev`
 * `npm run start`